Patient & Family Advisory Committee

 Patient & Family Advisory Committees (PFAC)

-Advisory committees are structured groups of patients, family members, and VCU Health team members that meet regularly to provide constructive feedback on a range of topics affecting the patient and family experience.
+Advisory committees are structured groups of patients, family members, and VCU Health team members who meet regularly to provide constructive feedback on a range of topics affecting the patient and family experience.
 Most committees meet monthly or quarterly, with meetings held at varying locations and times.

 Hospital Committees and Workgroups

 Patient & Family Advisors also partner with VCU Health team members by volunteering to represent the patient and family perspective on standing committees and quality improvement projects.
-Most groups meet monthly, however, some committees may meet more frequently.
+Most groups meet monthly, however, some committees may meet more (or less) frequently.
 The location and meeting times of these projects vary.

 “I am so grateful to be a part of this committee.
 I have learned things that have been helpful to me and my family and friends.
 I also am proud to think that my input maybe helping someone else.
 This experience has been wonderful and fulfilling.” – Clifford Massenberg, Complex Care PFAC and VCU Health PFAC